trinodb/trino/docs/src/main/sphinx/connector/kafka.rst

 The Confluent table description supplier uses the `Confluent Schema Registry
 <https://docs.confluent.io/1.0/schema-registry/docs/intro.html>`_ to discover
 table definitions.
+It is only tested to work with the Confluent Schema Registry.

+The benefits of using the Confluent table description supplier over the file table description supplier are:

+* New tables can be defined without a cluster restart.
+* Schema updates are detected automatically.
+* There is no need to define tables manually.

-Set ``kafka.table-description-supplier`` to ``CONFLUENT`` to use it and configure the additional properties in the following table.
+Set ``kafka.table-description-supplier`` to ``CONFLUENT`` to use the schema registry and configure the additional properties in the following table:

-The benefits of using the schema registry is that new tables can be defined without a cluster restart, schema updates are detected and there is no need to define tables manually.

 .. note::